 In the end, I figure, we all die and can’t take it with us, so I am not going to kill myself or make myself miserable in this life chasing the idea of being insanely rich.
 When I started thinking that way, I became comfortable with trading and started making money.
 I also learned you get out of it the amount of time and energy you put into it.

 – What I trade –

 I am most comfortable Trend Trading stocks and stock options.
 I want to follow the crowd instead of going against it.
 My personality is contrarian, so I have to curb my urge to go against the crowd by thinking I know market bottoms or tops.
 This always bites me and it is critical that I must document my trades so I don’t keep making the same mistakes.

 I do not like trading Indexes and their options as short term trades because they move too fast for my trading style and I usually lose money.
 I may trade them though for daily scalps.
+I just don’t know enough at this time to successfully trade them.
 I like steady swings, up or down, over a period of 2-5 days for the most part depending on the type of trade I am doing.
 Option spreads or complex options I like to trade 30-60 days out.

 I will not trade penny stocks.
 It is an extremely corrupt industry with no transparency.
 Very few people do well and the ones that do are outliers or anomalies.
-I do not know why the SEC even allows it.
 I jumped on the bandwagon one time because people are worked with were trading them.
 They all lost money as did I. Many penny stock companies (people) pump and dump these bogus companies just to take your money and simply disappear.
 For every winner, there is a loser and usually, the losers are those who think they are investing in these junk companies.